I didn't approve a car repair, but the shop did them anyway

+It recently happened to Joshua Bane, with the repair costing thousands of dollars and exposing an issue that could also cost others: whether shops need written consent to go through with vehicle repairs.

-“I was like, okay I’ll give it a couple of minutes, and I'll try it again.
+“I was like, 'OK, I’ll give it a couple of minutes, and I'll try it again.'
 Still didn’t start,” he said.

 So Bane had his 10-year-old Range Rover Evoque towed in for repair.
 The shop later texted him the cost of the diagnosis and a new starter: roughly $3,300.